Addicted to You (Hikaru Utada song)

-"Addicted to You" is a song by Japanese-American recording artist Hikaru Utada from her second studio album Distance (2001).
-It was released as the album's lead single on September 6, 1999 by EMI Music Japan.
+"Addicted to You" is a song by Japanese-American recording artist Hikaru Utada from their second studio album Distance (2001).
+It was released as the album's lead single on November 10, 1999, by EMI Music Japan.
 "Addicted to You" was written by Utada and produced by Jimmy Jam & Terry Lewis; this is Utada's first collaboration with American producers and composers.
 The single artwork was shot by American photographer Richard Avedon and features two black-and-white figures of Utada.
 Musically, "Addicted to You" is an R&B song.

-"Addicted to You" received positive reviews from music critics, many who highlighted it from the parent album; one music critic viewed the single as "nostalgic".
+"Addicted to You" received positive reviews from music critics, many who highlighted it from the parent album; one music critic viewed the single as "nostalgic."
 It achieved commercial success in Japan, with a peak position of number one on the Oricon Singles Chart and a Million certification by the Recording Industry Association of Japan (RIAJ).
 The single remains the fourth highest selling single in first week sales, and the thirty-ninth best selling single in Japan.
 A music video was shot in Hong Kong, and featured Utada inside a club.

 Background and release

 "Addicted to You" was written by Utada and produced by Jimmy Jam & Terry Lewis; this is Utada's first collaboration with American producers and composers.
 The song was recorded in mid-1999 at Flyte Tyme Studios, Minneapolis, Minnesota and mixed at Flyte Tyme, Edina, Minnesota.
 Darnell Davis played the keyboard and Alex Richbourg played the drums.
 There are two versions of the track: the Up-in-Heaven mix and the Underwater mix.
 EMI did not originally select "Addicted to You" as the lead single as they feared it would not make an impact in Japan.
 The song was then re-composed in order to appeal more to the Japanese audience.
 "Addicted to You" is an R&B song.

-"Addicted to You" was released on September 16, 1999 in CD format by EMI, as the lead single for the singer's second studio album Distance (2001).
+"Addicted to You" was released on November 10, 1999, in CD format by EMI, as the lead single for the singer's second studio album Distance (2001).
 The cover sleeve features two shots of Utada, one being a close-up of Utada's face and the second being a long shot of them, and was photographed by American artist Richard Avedon, his only collaboration with Utada up until his death in October 2004 as a result of a cerebral hemorrhage.
 The CD featured the instrumental and radio edits of both versions.